 This compares to a rate of 78% in 2014 where 1776 out of 2261 people were followed-up.

 In 2013 the follow-up rate was much lower at 44%, where 1147 out of 2616 people were followed-up.

 Graph 4: Sexual Assault

-The graph below reflects the percentages of male and female Tree of Life participants who reported political sexual abuse.
-The cases of men reporting have increased to 6% in 2017, up from less than 1% in 2014.
+The graph below reflects the percentages of male and female Tree of Life participants who reported sexual abuse.
+The cases of men reporting have increased to 6.27% in 2018, up from 6% in 2017 and again, up from less than 1% in 2014.